+Dazed Digital: Your work has always centred around the erotic, what about this theme entices you again and again?
 Ellen von Unwerth: Erotic is very playful and so are my images.
 There is something in every one you can tickle out, I always try to find this and play around with on my shootings.

+DD: What narrative do you hope to convey?
 Ellen von Unwerth: I wanted every picture to have something of a movie still, so the viewer could imagine a story behind the people.Where are they coming from?
 Where are they going?
 Are they happy, sad, broke, lonely?

+DD: There is a certain element of fantasy, was this intentional?
 Ellen von Unwerth: Yes.
 As it is a free and personal project I was able to do what I want!
 I am showing real women in surreal, fairy tale environments.
 Also, the girls are not your usual next door neighbours, (well who knows).
 They are show girls, models, actors, dominatrix...

+DD: Are fashion and eroticism so closely connected?
 Ellen von Unwerth: Yes.
 Fashion helps a lot to express erotic and if you look at the fashion houses and designers, this is what they aim for.